pavoltravnik/maxims-of-law/maxims-of-law.md

 Cujus est dare ejus est disponere.
 He who has a right to give, has the right to dispose of the gift.

-Cujus per errorem dati repetitio est, ejus consult dati donatio est. Whoever pays by mistake what he does not owe, may recover it back; but he who pays, knowing he owes nothing; is presumed to give.
+Cujus per errorem dati repetitio est, ejus consulto dati donatio est. Whoever pays by mistake what he does not owe, may recover it back; but he who pays, knowing he owes nothing; is presumed to give.

 Cujus est solum, ejus est usque ad caelum.
 He who owns the soil, owns up to the sky.
 Co.
 Litt.
 4 a; Broom's Max.
 172; Shep.
 To.
 90; 2 Bouv.
 Inst. n.
 15, 70.